 The following are the basic stages for grooming a dog:

-Cleaning Their Ears
+2. Cleaning Their Ears

-Soak a cotton ball in a professional ear cleaning solution for dogs.
+- Soak a cotton ball in a professional ear-cleaning solution for dogs.

-Wipe out the interior of the ear leathers first.
+- Wipe out the interior of the ear leathers first.

-If your breed has a lot of hair in the canals, gently pluck out little sections of hair.
+- If your breed has a lot of hair in the canals, gently pluck out little sections of hair.
 This promotes air circulation, making bacteria and mites less attracted to the canals.

-After removing any excess hair, dip a cotton swab in the cleaning solution and try to remove any debris.
+- After removing any excess hair, dip a cotton swab in the cleaning solution and try to remove any debris.

-Brushing The Teeth
+3. Brushing The Teeth

 Begin with the back teeth and softly push the brush against them in a circular motion, paying great attention to the gum line.
 Keep in mind to clean both the front and back surfaces.

 One of the most difficult aspects of dog grooming is washing your dog's head.
-You don't want soap or water to get into your dog's sensitive ears, nose, or eyes.
+You don't want soap or water to enter your dog's sensitive ears, nose, or eyes.

 Dip the cloth in soapy water, gently wash your dog's head and face, and then rinse with a new washcloth dipped in clear water.
-“You just want to make sure that all of the soap is out of those locations,”.
+“You just want to make sure that all of the soap is out of those locations.”

-If shampoo gets into your dog's eyes, you should have an eye wash on hand.
+If shampoo gets into your dog's eyes, you should have eye wash on hand.
 If your dog gets eye goobers, Easton recommends soaking them and gently removing them with a toothbrush.

 How To Bathe A Water-Averse Dog

 To counteract this, try showering your dog with loads of positive reinforcement.
 It's fantastic to be praised; it's even better to be rewarded!
 Make positive associations for your dog to remember the next time he sees you collecting dog shampoo.

 What To Do After A Bath

 Brush your dog as he dries, according to Easton.
 You can also air-dry your dog if he doesn't get chills or shiver excessively.

 If you're air-drying your dog, “rub a brush through them every 10 or 15 minutes while they're drying to help avoid mats or separate mats if they have them,” Easton advises.